gregsdennis/coding-for-smarties/published/2018/02/20/Overriding Static Members in C#.md

+# Overriding Static Members in C#

 Yeah, you read that right.
 We're gonna break some rules!

-><small>I feel I must apologize for my absence.
+***NOTE** I feel I must apologize for my absence.
 I've been really busy over the past year.
 New job, new house, all my stuff from TX finally arrived, had family visit (twice), Manatee.Trello and Manatee.Json picked up some activity, *and* I started participating in the JSON Schema discussions over at their GitHub repo for the specification.
-I appreciate the reader's patience.</small>
+I appreciate the reader's patience.*

 One of the things that every C# developer should know is that you **cannot** declare static members as abstract or virtual and, therefore, cannot override them.
 You *can* created *new* members with the same name, but that doesn't have the same behavior as inheritance.
 Just for completeness, let's review how the `new` keyword works before we depart from sane development practices.